 Because there’s so much history to see and explore in the city, it’s wise to consider coming to Memphis early.
-If you do come early and you're looking for something to do, consider joining Amber Roessner for the Suffrage Walking tour on Wednesday afternoon at 3 p.m.
+If you do come early and you're looking for something to do, consider the Suffrage Walking tour.
 Located a few blocks away from the Sheraton hotel is a marker for the Tennessee Woman Suffrage Heritage Trail.
-The tour will end with the Duck Walk at the historic Peabody Hotel.
+There is also the Duck Walk at the historic Peabody Hotel.

 Music fans should consider visiting Graceland, one of many historic treasures in Memphis.
 Even though Elvis won’t be in the building, you’ll be able to explore how he lived.
 The best way to get to and from Graceland is to drive or use an independent transportation provider such as Uber of Lyft.
 If you’re interested, make sure you devote a lot of time for the tour.
 Prices will vary by what you’d like to see.
 The Stax Museum of American Soul Music is at the original site of Stax Records, and it houses thousands of artifacts celebrating the music made by Otis Redding, Carla Thomas and Al Green – just to name a few.
 You’ll need to drive or use an independent transportation provider to visit.
 Sun Studio is another famous recording studio located in the Beale Street area.
 Sun Studio has a long list of artists that include Jerry Lee Lewis, Elvis Presley and Johnny Cash.